fleetdm/fleet/handbook/business-operations/README.md

    - If this is an engineering position, before the CEO interview, please also be sure that the candidate has already been interviewed by the CTO.
    - The personal email the candidate uses for this calendar event is where they will receive the offer.
 2. **Add to team database:** Update the [Fleeties](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) doc to reflect:
-   - updated timeframe for start date
+   - start date _(No need to check with the candidate if you haven't already.
+Just guess.)_
-   - candidate's name
+   - candidate's first and last name
+   - preferred pronoun
    - LinkedIn URL
-   - preferred pronoun
    - country and state where they will be working
-3. **Confirm intent to offer:** At-mention `@mikermcneil` in the `#hiring-` channel and indicate that you would like for Fleet to make an offer to the candidate and archive the channel.
+3. **Confirm intent to offer:** At-mention `@mikermcneil` in the `#hiring-` channel and indicate that you would like for Fleet to make an offer to the candidate.
+Let him know

 #### Making an offer
 After meeting with the candidate for their final interview, the CEO uses the following steps to make an offer: